ember-learn/ember-blog/content/the-ember-times-issue-202.md

 ## [RFC: Standardize npm yarn use ✨](https://github.com/emberjs/rfcs/pull/831)

-[Mehul Chaudhari (@MehulKChaudhari)](https://github.com/MehulKChaudhari) and [Dhanush Kumar (@dhanush027)](https://github.com/dhanush027) have co-authored a 😎 new RFC that focuses on standardizing the use of yarn and npm scripts in the Ember experience rather than using Ember specific commands.
+[Mehul Chaudhari (@MehulKChaudhari)](https://github.com/MehulKChaudhari) and [Dhanush Kumar (@dhanush027)](https://github.com/dhanush027) have co-authored a 😎 new RFC that focuses on standardizing the use of yarn and npm scripts in the Ember experience rather than using Ember-specific commands.
 This could better align Ember with norms in the larger JavaScript community.

- If you're interested in this subject please head over to [the RFC](https://github.com/emberjs/rfcs/pull/831), give it a read and participate by commenting!
+ If you're interested in this subject please head over to [the RFC](https://github.com/emberjs/rfcs/pull/831), give it a read, and participate by commenting!

 ---

 ## [RFC: public types for Owner, Transition, RouteInfo in FCP ⌛️](https://twitter.com/emberjs/status/1550796034049277953)

-The RFC for introducting public types for Owner, Transition, RouteInfo is now in its final comment period so if you're interested in participating in that discussion hurry over to the [RFC](https://github.com/emberjs/rfcs/pull/821) and leave a comment!
+The RFC for introducing public types for Owner, Transition, RouteInfo is now in its final comment period so if you're interested in participating in that discussion hurry over to the [RFC](https://github.com/emberjs/rfcs/pull/821) and leave a comment!

 ---